security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

     pass
 ```

-The `__description__` and `__prettyname__` variables will be dinamically extracted to build the available command list, and show valuable information in the help and GTK views.
+The `__description__` and `__prettyname__` variables will be dynamically extracted to build the available command list, and show valuable information in the help and GTK views.

-The 3 parameters of the `main` function are detailed bellow:
+The 3 parameters of the `main` function are detailed below:

 * `workspace`: Workspace being worked on
 * `args`: A Python list of arguments not parsed by `fplugin`.
 This corresponds to arguments passed on to the command.
 You will probably want to send them to the `parser` after adding the required arguments.
 * `parser`: An [ArgumentParser](https://docs.python.org/2/library/argparse.html#argumentparser-objects) instance with pre-filled data about the command being executed.
-It is the task of the command to populate the parser with the optional or required arguments and call [parser.parse_args](https://docs.python.org/2/library/argparse.html#the-parse-args-method) to either print the help page and stop the execution, or to get a Namespace object with the parsed arguments.
+It is the task of the command to populate the parser with the optional or required arguments and call [parser.parse_args](https://docs.python.org/2/library/argparse.html#the-parse-args-method) to either print the help page and stop the execution or to get a Namespace object with the parsed arguments.
 If no arguments are required, you can safely discard this argument.
 As `sys.argv` will contain additional arguments not needed by your command, you should pass the `args` list to the `parse_args` call.

-The function should return a tuple with the exit code of the command (0 if execution finished without errors, ~0 otherwise), and, if an object was created, the ID of said object, or None in any other case.
+The function should return a tuple with the exit code of the command (0 if execution finished without errors, ~0 otherwise), and, if an object was created, the ID of the said object, or None in any other case.

 Here is a simple example showing the `create_host` command: